-The Robert C. Maynard Institute for Journalism Education is no longer accepting applications for its new Equity & Belonging Newsroom Transformation pilot program.
+The Robert C. Maynard Institute for Journalism Education is no longer accepting applications for its new Equity & Belonging Newsroom Transformation pilot program program (read the press release announcing the selection of The Gazette and GBH News).
 Funded by the John S. and James L. Knight Foundation, the Newsroom Transformation Program leverages an embedded coaching model to help news organizations better inform underserved communities and establish workplace cultures of belonging.
 Our goal is to help newsrooms become more equitable and inclusive in their reporting, workplace, and in the communities they serve.
 The team of consultants piloting the program curriculum will work closely with Maynard Institute facilitators who are steeped in the Fault Lines® training methodology.
 Two media outlets will be selected through the application process outlined below.

 Applications are now closed.